brettinternet/minimaless/README.md

 # minimaless

-It's like [minima](https://jekyll.github.io/minima/), but less. ✨
+It's like the [minima](https://jekyll.github.io/minima/) theme, but with _less noise_ and more functionality. ✨

-See the [demo site](https://brettinternet.github.io/minimaless/).
-Follow these steps to [setup](/_pages/setup.md) your own Jekyll site with this theme.
+See the [demo site](https://brettinternet.github.io/minimaless/) or follow these steps to [setup](/_pages/setup.md) your own Jekyll site with this theme.

 ![minimaless screenshot preview](/screenshot.png)